 That means poring over the original life insurance application to ensure its accuracy, ruling out the possibility of the claimant providing false information.
 The company must also make sure premium payments are up to date.

-Many policies have clauses stating the company is not required to pay a death benefit in the event of suicide, and it can take up to two years to rule that out.
-Similarly, any suspicion that a beneficiary committed homicide has to be examined, which again can mean a lengthy investigation.
+Many policies include clauses stating the company is not required to pay a death benefit in the event of suicide, and it can take up to two years to rule that out.
+Similarly, any suspicion that a beneficiary committed homicide has to be examined, which can mean a lengthy investigation.
 Many policies also stipulate no payment is due if the claimant died while committing a crime.

 Then of course there’s the run-of-the-mill documentation to consider, including the death certificate and life insurance claim form.